The Best Toys for 4 Year Old Boys list is complete! We found so many cool toys for toddler and preschool kids for this list.

 The Stepping Stones allow kids to create their own paths across the floor (great for “the floor is lava” game), and they can be used indoors and outdoors.
 These also work great for “Twister”!

-It’s nice to have a simple toy that can promote balance, coordination, and imagination all at once.
+It’s nice to have a simple toy that can help improve balance for toddlers, and develop coordination and imagination all at once.
 Triple Threat!
 Like the J-Lo of toys.

 - Excellent for obstacle courses